It is based on 4 pillars:

 Photo Laurent Yan – Gambier Mission 2015

 Some islands are free of black rats such as Ua Huka or Rimatara islands.
-They serve as last refuges for the Ultramarine Lorikeet and Kuhl’s Lorikeet, both listed as “Endangered”, on the IUCN World Red List.
+They serve as last refuges for the Ultramarine Lorikeet and Kuhl’s Lorikeet (respectively listed as “CR” and “EN” on the IUCN Red List).
 The SOP works to keep these islands free from black rats.
 Awareness of the population is crucial to avoid new invasions or post-restoration contaminations.

 Photo Caroline Blanvillain – Arrival of the rat detecto dog in Rimatara